-We believe that the importance of 'relationship' within the school community should not be underestimated and therefore we endeavour to develop and maintain an emotionally enriched environment for our pupils.
-With children spending 50% of their waking hours in school, the teacher/learner relationship is key.
-By contributing to a safe, structured, open-hearted and stimulating sequence of interactions the adult can engage the child or young person's brain capacity for emotionally connecting, thinking, memory functions of retention and retrieval, problem solving and meaning-making.
-We use a range of strategies to interrupt poor behaviour choices including;
+We believe that the importance of 'relationship' within the school community should not be underestimated and therefore, we endeavour to develop and maintain an emotionally enriched environment for our pupils.
+With children spending 50% of their waking hours in school, the teacher-learner relationship is key.
+By contributing to a safe, structured, open-hearted and stimulating sequence of interactions, the adult can engage the child's brain capacity for emotionally connecting, thinking, memory functions of retention and retrieval, problem solving and meaning-making.

+We use a range of strategies to interrupt poor behaviour choices including:

 - Breakout spaces

 - Time in

-- Availability of an emotionally available adult
+- · Availability of an emotionally available adult

 - Change of environment

 The aim is to give support and opportunities for children to change their choice and show they have learned.
-However, if they show no willingness to do so, then a consequence will follow as we believe that adults' holding consistent boundaries ensures our academies feels calm and safe.
+However, if they show no willingness to do so, then a consequence will follow as we believe that adults holding consistent boundaries ensures our academies feels calm and safe.

-When a child is displaying inappropriate behaviours we recognise that each situation will be absolutely unique to the child and therefore the response needed will be unique also.
-The situation and the factors involved will be considered carefully and responses will be made usually following a professional discussion between some/all of the following people; Headteacher, Assistant Heads, SENDCo, Learning Mentor, Class Teacher, Teaching Assistant.
+When a child is displaying inappropriate behaviours, we recognise that each situation will be absolutely unique to the child and therefore the response needed will be unique also.
+The situation and the factors involved will be considered carefully and responses will be made usually following a professional discussion between some/all of the following people; Headteacher, Class Teacher, Teaching Assistant, SENDCo.
 At every stage we will also maintain close communication with parents and carers.
 Sanctions may include:

-- Verbal Reprimand

-- Loss of privileges breaktimes, golden time (KS1 and 2)

-- Time out of class to reflect upon behaviour under supervision
+- Verbal Reprimand - Loss of privileges e.g. breaktimes, golden time - Time out of class to reflect upon behaviour under supervision - Being placed on a Behaviour Support Plan

-- Lunchtime Club

-- Being placed on an Action Plan

 Where a need has been identified the school may also put steps in place to scaffold a pupil who is at risk of not being able to manage their choices appropriately.
-The Trauma Informed School hub spaces are often used for this purpose.

 That being said, there are some situations that will provoke a more severe response from school:

-If a child deliberately commits any of the following, they may be given an immediate Fixed Term Suspension or Permanent Exclusion at the Head Teacher's discretion following a full investigation:
+If a child deliberately commits any of the following, they may be given an immediate Fixed Term or Permanent Exclusion at the Head Teacher's discretion following a full investigation:

 - Physical assault against a pupil

 - Physical assault against an adult

 - Verbal abuse / threatening behaviour against a pupil

 - Verbal abuse / threatening behaviour against an adult

 - Bullying

 - Racist abuse

 - Damage

 - Sexual misconduct

 - Theft

-- Persistent disruptive behaviour
+- · Persistent disruptive behaviour

 - Bringing illegal items/substances to school

-Fixed Term Suspensions may be either Internal where they will attend school but learn away from their class or an External Suspension, which requires the pupil to undertake their learning off site.
-In the case of an external suspension, this will be registered with the local authority.
+Fixed Term Exclusions may be either Internal, where they will attend school but learn away from their class, or an External Exclusion, which requires the pupil to undertake their learning off site.
+In the case of an external exclusion, this will be registered with the local authority.